-We operate through a network of three central sort centres and over fifty service centres across the UK.
-The majority of the parcels are received at the sort centres where they are sorted and dispatched to our local service centres nationwide where they are loaded for delivery to the final recipient.
+Yodel Delivery Network Limited is an independent parcel carrier operating within the UK and we have approximately 4500 direct employees.
+We operate through a network of over 50 sites nationwide.
+The majority of the parcels are received at one of our sort centres where they are sorted and dispatched to our local service centres nationwide, and then loaded for delivery to the final recipient.

-Our workforce consists of a combination of employed, self-employed and agency staff depending on local labour conditions and demands.
+Our workforce consists of a combination of employed, self-employed and agency workers depending on local labour conditions and demands of the business.

-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have adopted the following policies and procedures:
+As part of our commitment to combating slavery and human trafficking we have implemented the following policies:

 Risk and compliance

-Yodel Delivery Network Ltd regularly evaluates the risk of modern slavery occurring in its supply chain through targeted risk management activities and standard procedures.
+Yodel Delivery Network Limited regularly evaluates the risk of slavery and human trafficking occurring in its supply chain through targeted risk management activities and standard procedures.

-Where we identify a potential risk, it is investigated, remediated and mitigated through activities including due diligence and improved procurement practices.
+Where we identify a potential risk, it is properly investigated and appropriately remediated.

 Further actions and sign off

-Following our review of actions this year to prevent slavery and human trafficking from occurring in our business and supply chains, we intend to continue to review and take further necessary steps to tackle slavery and human trafficking.
+We will continue to review and take further necessary steps to prevent and tackle slavery and human trafficking.